Learner's permit: Learner licence

 In New Zealand, any eligible person 16 years or over can sit a learner licence test for a class 1 vehicle (car) or class 6 vehicle (motorbike), which is a theory multiple choice test on road rules.
 Once they have passed the learner licence test and received their licence in the mail, they may drive with an adult who has had their full licence of the same class for at least two years (a 'supervisor').
 They may carry passengers with a supervisor in the car, but learner motorcyclists may not carry a pillion passenger.
 They must display L plates at all times when driving and may observe the posted speed limits.

 Restricted licence

-After at least 6 months have passed, they must pass a practical test in order to receive their restricted license.
-On a restricted license, the learner may only drive between 5am - 10pm, with no passengers other than their dependent children, spouse or someone for whom they are the primary caregiver; they may drive at any time when accompanied by a supervisor.
+After at least 6 months have passed, they must pass a practical test to receive their restricted license.
+On a restricted license, the learner may only drive between 5 am - 10pm, with no passengers other than their dependent children, spouse or someone for whom they are the primary caregiver; they may drive at any time when accompanied by a supervisor.
 Learners who sit the practical test in an automatic car are only legally allowed to drive an automatic while on the restricted licence.
 If a driver has successfully completed an approved defensive driving course, the wait time between passing the restricted licence practical test and taking the full licence practical test is reduced from 18 months to 12 months.